 Fixing SSL Mixed Content Error

-- Install WordPress HTTPS Plugin and activate it
+- Install Really Simple SSL and activate it (Plugin link)

 That’s it, now check your website on a browser, you will see the green lock with “https://” at the beginning of your site URL.
 This is how you can use CloudFlare Free SSL on your WordPress blog.